aiformedresearch/Synthetic_Images_Metrics_Toolkit/README.md

   <img src="Images/logo.png" width="400" title="metrics">
 </p>

-This repository provides a comprehensive collection of state-of-the-art metrics for evaluating the quality of 2D and 3D synthetic images.
+The **Synthetic Images Metrics (SIM) Toolkit** provides a comprehensive collection of state-of-the-art metrics for evaluating the quality of 2D and 3D synthetic images.

 These metrics enable the assessment of:
 - **Fidelity**: the realism of synthetic data;
 - **Diversity**: the coverage of the real data distribution;